July 28, 2017

 - We “refresh” our inventory every 12-18 months and you’ll find those items (as well as items we receive in trade) on this page.
 These items are typically in 9/10 condition.

-- Our newsletter recipients receive first notification, so if you’re looking for that Stelvio Mark-II, Durand Kairos or Kuzma 4 Point, sign up for our newsletter on our “About” page to receive early notification.
+- Our newsletter recipients receive first notification, so if you’re looking for that Stelvio Mark-II, Durand Kairos or Kuzma 4 Point, sign up for our mailing list (click here) to receive early notification.

 - Click the items above to navigate directly to the item of interest, or scroll down this page.